Torres-TI/Torres-TI/README.md

 </p>
 <p align="left" >
 Currently I live in Juiz de Fora - MG<br />
-I am a technology explorer looking for improve and sharp my developer skillset and leverage my career as a React Developer.
+I am a technology explorer looking for improve and sharp my developer skillset and leverage my career as a Java and React Developer.
 In addition, I have complete multiple courses focused on System analysis and software development in one of the most important software development education center located in LATAM-Brazil. <br/>
 </p>

 **My personal interests:**